River and Stream Crossings

 Fording streams and rivers may be the most dangerous challenge hikers confront.
 River crossings can be deceptively hazardous.
 Even a very shallow, swiftly flowing body of water can pack enough force to knock you off your feet.
 Use caution and common sense.
 Carry a map and compass and know how to use them.
 If a section of the Appalachian Trail is closed or presents a serious safety hazard, hikers may take an alternate route or skip those sections entirely and still be eligible to receive 2,000-miler status.

 Do not attempt to wade or swim across Maine’s Kennebec River.
 Dam releases upstream may cause sudden and rapid changes in water depth and current.
-One hiker is known to have drowned and others have had near misses fording the river.
+Two hikers are known to have drowned and others have had near misses fording the river.
 The official route of the Trail across the Kennebec is the ferry service for A.T. hikers, provided at no charge during peak hiking season.
-Current information on the ferry schedule may be found here: https://www.matc.org/index.php/kennebec-river-ferry-service/
+Current information on the ferry schedule may be found here: www.matc.org/index.php/kennebec-river-ferry-service/

 Other major rivers in Maine are unbridged and impassable after tropical storms and during spring snowmelt—use extreme caution and patience when rivers are high.
 Elsewhere on the A.T., even a small creek may become dangerous after exceptionally heavy rains.
 During or for a few days after storm events, it may be best to wait until water levels drop, or backtrack to a road to get around a flooded area.
 Bridges may be damaged or destroyed by storms and floods, resulting in unanticipated difficulties for hikers.
 Seek alternate routes if in doubt.